Dr. Neil Harper

 Conference & Workshop Presentations

-- Panel speaker.
-(2021).
-Policing in the pandemic: Faith and law enforcement.
-Criminal Justice Symposium at Lee University.
+- Harper, N., Parker, J., & West, E. (2021, October 12).
+Policing in the pandemic: Faith and law enforcement [Panel discussion].
+Criminal Justice Symposium.
+Lee University.
+Cleveland, TN.
+United States.